rektuiemforameme/GreasePencil2DMorphs/README.md

 ### Update 1.1 Video
 [![](https://markdown-videos.vercel.app/youtube/NDgR_nXWbL0)](https://youtu.be/NDgR_nXWbL0)

-### Interpolate Sequence Disorderly
+### Interpolate Sequence Disorderly operator
-The addon also comes with a custom Grease Pencil operator "Interpolate Sequence Disorderly" that does the same thing as Interpolate Sequence, but can handle interpolating between two frames whose stroke orders are different.
-See the introduction video for limitations.
+The addon also comes with a custom Grease Pencil operator "Interpolate Sequence Disorderly" that does the same thing as Interpolate Sequence, but can handle interpolating between two frames that have different stroke orders.
+See the initial release video for limitations.

+## Credits
+Thanks to atticus-lv for [their node editor template](https://github.com/atticus-lv/simple_node_tree).
+It would have taken me a lot longer to implement my own node editor if I had to figure it all out myself.